-The ankle joint allows up-and-down movement of the foot.
+The ankle joint allows the up-and-down movement of the foot.
 The subtalar joint sits below the ankle joint and allows side-to-side motion of the foot.
 Numerous ligaments (made of tough, moveable tissue) surround the true ankle and subtalar joints, binding the bones of the leg to each other and to those of the foot.

 Symptoms happen when the ligaments in your ankle tear or get stretched too far.
-You will typically feel pain that radiates up your leg from the ankle.
+You will typically feel the pain that radiates up your leg from the ankle.
 Each step you take may be quite painful, and the pain is usually even worse if you move your foot in the same way as when the injury occurred.

 Other symptoms include:

 - Pain when pressing in on the tibiofibular ligament at the front of the ankle.
-This is the ligament which joins the tibia and fibula at the bottom of the leg/top of the ankle.
+This is the ligament that joins the tibia and fibula at the bottom of the leg/top of the ankle.

 - Swelling and bruising at the front and outside of the ankle.

 - Pain is reproduced by rotating and dorsiflexing the ankle (external rotation test).
 This means rotating your ankle with toes and foot pushed upwards.